Let's Do It, Let's Fall in Love: Legacy

 The song has been revived many times since 1928, although usually with only a limited portion of the original lyrics.
-A punk rock version performed by Joan Jett and Paul Westerberg was used as the theme song in the 1995 movie Tank Girl, and later in a more classical version in a musical revue number within the film.
+A punk rock version performed by Joan Jett and Paul Westerberg was used as the theme song in the 1995 film Tank Girl, and later in a more classical version in a musical revue number within the film.
 In the revue, the song is at first performed by stage actress Ann Magnuson, but is taken over by star Lori Petty after she places duct tape over Magnuson's mouth.
 It was originally recorded with Joan Jett and Greg Graffin, but Atlantic Records did not want them using Graffin so they deleted his voice and recorded Westerberg's.
 Joan Jett and Greg Graffin's version of "Let's Do It" was eventually released in 2000 on the compilation CD Laguna Tunes (Blackheart Records).

 The White Stripes' song "Forever for Her (Is Over for Me)", from their 2005 album Get Behind Me Satan, borrows lyrics and themes from the song.
-Brazilian singers Chico Buarque and Elza Soares recorded a Portuguese adaptation by Carlos Rennó, "Façamos - Vamos Amar", on Buarque's 2002 album Duetos.
+Brazilian singers Chico Buarque and Elza Soares recorded a Portuguese adaptation by Carlos Rennó, "Façamos – Vamos Amar", on Buarque's 2002 album Duetos.
 Scottish singer Shirley Manson of Garbage incorporated lyrics from the song into Garbage's performance of their song "Vow" at Bizarre festival in 1996.

 The song is featured prominently in Woody Allen's 2011 film Midnight in Paris.
-Actor Yves Heck played Cole Porter in the movie.
+Actor Yves Heck played Cole Porter.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Racial stereotypes in original 1928 lyric

-In Porter's publication from 1928, the opening lines for the chorus carried three derogatory racial references: Chinks, Japs, and Laps.
+In Porter's publication from 1928, the opening lines for the chorus carried three racial references: Chinks, Japs, and Lapps.